jkTurner/vast/README.md

 #  VAST Original — Refined Grooming.
 Elevated Style.

-**VAST Original** is a modern eCommerce platform built with [Next.js](https://nextjs.org) and tailored for the bold, style-conscious man.
+**VAST Original** is a modern eCommerce platform built with [Next.js](https://nextjs.org) by JK Turner and tailored for the bold, style-conscious man.
 We deliver premium hair styling products and editorial content designed to inspire confidence and elevate daily routines.

 ## Tech Stack